 Carl Raschke was born in New York, New York and grew up in Oklahoma City and Denison, Texas.
-He graduated from high school in Lafayette, California and received his BA from Pomona College, his MA from the Graduate Theological Institute, and his PhD from Harvard University.
+He graduated from high school in Lafayette, California and received his BA from Pomona College, his MA from the Graduate Theological Union in Berkeley, California, and his PhD from Harvard University.
 His father Charles Frederick Raschke was a Commander in the US Navy and a Vice-President with Safeway Stores.
 His mother Grace Van Nostrand Raschke was a librarian who received a master’s degree from Columbia University.

 He is married to Sunny Raschke, a professional artist who is originally from Chicago.
 They divide their time between Colorado, Texas, and their five-acre retreat property “Wings of the Eagle” in Southern Oklahoma.